ShadowGamer3301/Ngine-Standalone/README.md

 My personal game engine that supports both Windows and GNU/Linux

 ## About project
 Ngine is game engine that I'm building for my game.
-Engine supports both 64-bit windows and 64-bit linux (although windows is my priority for now so updates for linux might be delayed).
-On windows Ngine uses DirectX 12 API and VulkanAPI for Linux.
+Engine supports 64-bit linux On for now engine uses OpenGL graphics library.
 ## Building on Windows
 Currently we are dropping Windows support
 Windows build will became separate repository